alturkaa/academic-kickstart/content/home/posts.md

  css_class = ""
 +++

-For different data and code (usually in Python or R) that I use or have used in my research, check out these [posts]({{< ref "/post/index.md" >}}).
+For different data and code (usually in Python or R) that I use or have used in my research, check out these ...
 Feel free to contact me with questions, comments, or suggestions!